Skip to main content

 Adding a new language

-1. Go to Channels > Voice > Agent Voice
+2. Configure a voice for the new language in Channels > Voice > Agent Voice

-4. Add language-specific knowledge (see below)
+3. Add language-specific knowledge (see below)

-5. Update behavior rules for the new language
+6. Add pronunciation rules for the new language

-6. Test in Agent Chat, then publish
+7. Test in Agent Chat using the language dropdown, then publish

 Removing a language